SkyDev-Hypixel/SkyAHFlipper/README.md

 # SkyAHFlipper

-A Hypixel Skyblock auto-flipper macro designed specifically for Minecraft version **1.26.2**.
+A Hypixel Skyblock auto-flipper macro designed specifically for Minecraft version **1.26.2** fabric.
 Made with <3.

 ---